Ñublense: Amateur era

 Ñublense was formed in 1916 by a group of teenagers (led by Chillán teacher Manuel Lara Gutiérrez) who founded a sports club as a haven for sports activities in the city.
 On 20 August of that year, in the boys' high school the club was called the Liceo Fútbol Club.
 Other sports sponsored included basketball and boxing.
 The football team played for many years in local leagues, where they were champions for 11 consecutive years (1938–49).
 Noted players included Eduardo Sanhueza Martín, Candelario Sepúlveda, Tomás Figueroa Bravo, Carlos González Utreras and Humberto Fagnilli Fuentes (who renamed the club Liceo Ñublense).

-On 1942, with Lautaro Vásquez Landa as coach, the team was renamed Club de Deportes Ñublense.
+In 1942, with Lautaro Vásquez Landa as coach, the team was renamed Club de Deportes Ñublense.
 It continued in local leagues until 1957, when team president Moisés Noriega Alarcón moved the team to a regional league where it played teams such as Lord Cochrane de Concepción, Universitario, Gente de Mar, Galvarino and Arturo Fernández Vial.